Difference Between SRAM and DRAM

 SRAM is in the form of on-chip memory.
 DRAM has the characteristics of off-chip memory.

 SRAM is of a smaller size.
-DRAM is available in larger storage capacity.
+DRAM is available in larger storage capacities.

 This type of RAM works on the principle of changing the direction of current through switches.
-This type of RAM works on holding the charges.
+This type of RAM works by holding the charges.

 Characteristics of SRAM